 St. Patrick’s Day Music Resource Roundup

-Currently there are 5 St. Patrick’s Day resources in the store.
+All these resources are available here in the MER shop or in my TpT store.
 I’m excited to share them with you today as my students have enjoyed all of them.

 Find the Leprechaun is the newest St. Patrick’s Day Music Resource.
 3 games in 1, students will be searching for the hidden leprechaun as they answer the correct intervals (keyboard, melodic and harmonic).
 Be careful though!
 If they answer too quickly and incorrectly, the game starts all over!